User738git/GTKAero/README.md

 To make the transparent background match your titlebar colour, go into GTKAero/gtk-3.0/windows.css and change the box-shadow to a matching colour.

+In thunar: align the toolbar buttons correctly and uncheck "menubar".

 ### Supported platforms:
 - Any GTK-based desktop
 - Cinnamon